Metrication in the United States: Electricity and energy

-There are no U.S. customary units for electric current, potential difference, or charge since these concepts were developed after the international adoption of metric in science.
-The metric units ampere, volt, ohm and coulomb are the only units used.
-The SI term hertz has replaced the term cycles per second for the same unit of frequency.
+There are no customary units for electric current, potential difference, or charge, because these concepts were developed after science had adopted metric units internationally.
+The ampere, volt, ohm, and coulomb are the only units used, and the hertz has replaced cycles per second.

-Energy is often measured in watt hours (SI-based), calories (SI-based), BTUs (customary) or therms (customary) rather than the SI joule.
-Residential and commercial electrical energy use is metered and billed in kilowatt hours, kW·h, as in most metric countries.
-Force measurements regularly use the pound instead of the SI newton; torque is measured in pound-feet.
-Fuel prices are mostly given in customary units, such as dollars per gallon, barrel, thousand cubic feet, or ton (short or long).
-Heating, cooling, and combustion are often measured in BTUs per hour or refrigeration tons, and powerplant efficiency is often measured by its "heat rate", in BTU per kilowatt hour.
-The rated power of engines, electric motors, and power plant steam turbines is frequently measured in horsepower.
-Power plant output is generally expressed in megawatts.
+Energy is measured in watt hours (SI-based), calories (metric but not SI), or BTUs and therms (customary), and only rarely in the SI joule.
+Residential and commercial electricity is metered and billed in kilowatt hours, as in most metric countries.
+Force is usually measured in pounds rather than newtons, and torque in pound-feet.
+Fuel prices are mostly given per gallon, barrel, thousand cubic feet, or short or long ton.
+Heating, cooling, and combustion are often measured in BTUs per hour or refrigeration tons, and power plant efficiency is often expressed as a "heat rate" in BTU per kilowatt hour.
+Engines, electric motors, and power plant steam turbines are frequently rated in horsepower, while power plant output is generally expressed in megawatts.

-Financial services

-Some market prices, basically of primary unprocessed materials, are quoted in customary units (such as barrels of oil, troy ounces of gold, pounds of frozen pork bellies, etc.).
-The federal government reports international production figures in metric units (for instance, wheat in metric tons) but in bushels for domestic production figures.